cedaro/wp-plugin/README.md

 # WordPress Plugin Library

-Adds some structure to your WordPress plugin.
+Adds some structure to your WordPress plugins.

 ```sh
 composer require cedaro\wp-plugin